akashrl/Naive-Bayes-Classification-Algorithm/README.md

 # Naive-Bayes-Classification-Algorithm

+See .py files under Q2 and Q3 for algorithm implementation.

+See ***NBC_Proj.pdf*** for full project and algorithm details.

 In this programming assignment I have implemented a naive Bayes classification algorithm and evaluated it on a modified Yelp dataset.